In tough survival situations, you must know how you can use pine resin to your advantage!

 To give you more details, here’s a video from The Outsider’s channel featuring one of the survival uses of pine resin:

-Now that you’ve learned about the uses of pine resin, you’ll know how to survive in case you’re trapped in the woods.
+Now that you know the uses of pine resin, you’ll know how to survive in case you find yourself trapped in the woods.
 May this list serve as a handy guide for you and your friends if you ever plan to go out for a hike.
-It’s always a must to be prepared in whatever situation you encounter.

 Do you have anything else to add to our list of survival uses of pine resin?
 Tell us in the comments section below.